aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 - kw-build
 ---

-The `kw build` command is a versatile tool for building and managing kernel compilation.
+The `kw build` command is a versatile tool that encompasses everything related to building and managing Linux kernel images.
 It supports various options, such as displaying build information, invoking kernel **menuconfig**, enabling **ccache**, adjusting CPU usage during compilation, saving logs, and using the **LLVM** toolchain.
 Additionally, it provides options for cleaning the build environment, customizing **CFLAGS**, and compiling specific commits.
 The command also offers alert notifications and verbose mode for detailed debugging information.

 # Overcoming the Initial Challenges in kw build Integration Testing

-One of the main challenges encountered while building integration tests for `kw build` was the significant time required to compile the kernel, a notoriously time-consuming task.
+One of the main challenges I've encountered while building integration tests for `kw build` was the significant time required to compile the kernel, a notoriously time-consuming task.
 I configured the integration tests to be triggered on *pushes* and *pull requests*.
-However, as the number of tests increased, the execution time on **GitHub Actions**' CI also grew, eventually becoming impractical.
+However, as the number of tests increases, the execution time on **GitHub Actions**' CI also grows, which eventually will become impractical.
 The primary reason for this was that the tests were executed across three different distributions (**Debian**, **Fedora**, **Arch Linux**).
 This meant that each test had to be run in all three distros, which overloaded the execution time.

 Given the limitations of the machines available on **GitHub Actions**, which are not robust enough to handle the workload required to compile the kernel in